 Foreword: Jean-Luc Nancy

-Jean-Luc Nancy is Distinguished Professor of Philosophy at the Université Marc Bloch, Strasbourg.
-His wide-ranging thought is developed in many books, including Portrait, The Possibility of a World, The Banality of Heidegger, The Disavowed Community, and Sexistence.
+Jean-Luc Nancy (1940-2021) was Distinguished Professor of Philosophy at the Université Marc Bloch, Strasbourg.
+His wide-ranging thought runs through many books, including The Literary Absolute, Being Singular Plural, The Ground of the Image, Listening, Corpus, The Disavowed Community, and Sexistence.
 His book The Intruder was adapted into an acclaimed film by Claire Denis.